himanshu-hs3773/Daffodils.ai/Readme.md

-##Following are the further Ideas which can be used in the working of our model
+## Following are the further Ideas which can be used in the working of our model ##

--- Predicting fewer than 1,000 characters as output for a given seed.
+* Predicting fewer than 1,000 characters as output for a given seed.
--- Remove all punctuation from the source text, and therefore from the models’ vocabulary.
+* Remove all punctuation from the source text, and therefore from the models’ vocabulary.
--- Try a one hot encoding for the input sequences.
+* Try a one hot encoding for the input sequences.
--- Train the model on padded sentences rather than random sequences of characters.
+* Train the model on padded sentences rather than random sequences of characters.
--- Add more memory units to the layers and/or more layers.
+* Add more memory units to the layers and/or more layers.
--- Experiment with scale factors (temperature) when interpreting the prediction probabilities.
+* Experiment with scale factors (temperature) when interpreting the prediction probabilities.
--- Changing the LSTM layers to be “stateful” to maintain state across batches.
+* Changing the LSTM layers to be “stateful” to maintain state across batches.

-##Resources and Referrences Used
+## Resources and Referrences Used ##

 This character text model is a very popular way for generating text using recurrent neural networks.
 Below are some resources which were used in developing this project